Replace a lost Company Constitution on law firm website

 Australian companies created before 1 July 1998 had a ‘Memo & Articles of Association’.
 Like old Constitutions, your Memo & Articles of Association still operates, but not well.
 Faults with the M&A include:

-1. Mandatory Annual General Meetings each year
+1. Mandatory Annual General Meetings each year in old Company Constitutions

 Many constitutions require AGM.
 If you fail to hold the AGM, your company is in breach.
 This is for both taxation and insolvency laws.
 The law no longer requires an AGM for Pty Ltd companies.
 Our new update gets rid of the requirement.

 Stating a ‘list of objects’.
 This is the purpose of the company.
 E.g. ‘sell fishing tackle and retail’.
-What if your company now does something else, such as acting as a trustee of a doctor surgery?
+What if your company now does something else, such as acting as a trustee of a doctor’s surgery?
 Then you break the law.
 Your company is acting ‘ultra vires’.
 It is acting outside its powers.
 Again, your company is non-compliant.
 Legal Consolidated’s Constitution allows you to do anything a human can do – and more.

 3. Two directors go bankrupt, instead of one